Will-Robin/ChromProcess/README.md

   - Or in editable mode (so edits are immediately reflected): `pip install -e .`

 ### Check install worked
 Type `python` in the command line/terminal and then return.
-This opens a Python interpreted.
+This opens a Python interpreter.
 Type:

 `from ChromProcess import info_params` then the return key.

 If no errors occur (i.e. nothing happens), the installation worked.

-### Using the code in Scripts
+## Using the code in Scripts
 You can import the ChromProcess code by putting `import ChromProcess` at the top of your scripts.
 You can import from specific files from ChromProcess using syntax like `from ChromProcess import info_params` or ` from ChromProcess.info_params import colour_assignments`.
 You can then use the code written in the files with similar names in the ChromProcess folder.

 Take a look in the Scripts folder for some examples.

-### Using ChromProcess in Jupyter Notebooks
+## Using ChromProcess in Jupyter Notebooks

 Jupyter Notebooks and Jupyter Lab<sup>[1](jupyter-link)</sup> are excellent tools for executing blocks of code alongside notes and data plots.
 For more information on which one to choose and how to install them, go to the annotated link.